leshec/postmodern/README.md

 ## **Todo:**

-1) Favicon: Took me a while to add a Chewie favicon.
+- [ ] Favicon: Took me a while to add a Chewie favicon.
 Add a credit or find an alternative.
-2) Finish the youtube walkthrough as is
+- [x] Finish the youtube walkthrough as is
-3) Figure how to deploy with shuttle
+- [ ] Figure how to deploy with shuttle
-4) Use it to port some of my projects
+- [ ] Use it to port some of my projects
-5) Make some notes for later
+- [ ] Make some notes for later
+- [ ] maybe add styling in the layout rather than inline

 ## **HTMX Web app**